pepopowitz/tdd-workshop/module-1/README.md

 ## Running all tests

-Jest does offer the ability to run all tests in your test suite.
+Jest also offers the ability to run all tests in your test suite.
 Let's do that now!

 👉 In the Jest watch window, hit `w`, then `a`.